Packaging - ***1/2

 appearance.
 But I don't think you're going to see a better

 Paint - ***

-steel.
 What we got instead was a very dark, gun metal gray color.
 It

-still reflects light (as you can see in the photos) but not
+still reflects light (as you can see in the photos) but not at the

-have quite a bit of black on them, and look out of place to me and draw too
+bit of black on them, and look out of place to me and draw too much

 Articulation - ****

 We've all seen amazing sculpts and amazing paint jobs, but articulation